shortcourse/usnccm17/README.md

 ## Agenda

-* Introduction to C++17 and C++20, Hartmut Kaiser, 8 a.m.
-CT to 8:45 a.m.
+* Introduction to C++17 and C++20, Hartmut Kaiser, 9 a.m.
+CT to 9:45 a.m.
 CT, [Slides](introduction.pdf)
-* Q&A, 8:45 a.m.
-CT to 9:00 a.m.
+* Q&A, 9:45 a.m.
+CT to 10:00 a.m.
 CT
-* Break, 09:00 a.m.
-CT to 09:10 a.m.
+* Break, 10:00 a.m.
+CT to 10:30 a.m.
 CT
-* Introduction to asynchronous programming and the parallel algorithms, Patrick Diehl, 09:10 am.
-CT to 10 a.m.
+* Introduction to asynchronous programming and the parallel algorithms, Patrick Diehl, 10:30 am.
+CT to 11:30 a.m.
 CT, [Slides](/slides/part1.slides.html)
-* Coffee break, 10 a.m.
-CT to 10:30 a.m.
+* Coffee break, 11:30 a.m.
+CT to 12:00 a.m.
 CT
-* [Exercise 1](https://github.com/shortcourse/WCCM-APCOM-22/blob/main/exercise/Exercise1.ipynb), Parallel implementation of the 2D finite difference scheme, 10:30 a.m.
-CT to 11:00 a.m.
+* [Exercise 1](https://github.com/shortcourse/WCCM-APCOM-22/blob/main/exercise/Exercise1.ipynb), Parallel implementation of the 2D finite difference scheme, 12:00 a.m.
+CT to 12:30 a.m.
 CT
-* Break, 11:00 a.m.
-CT to 11:10 a.m.
+* Lunch break, 12:30 a.m.
+CT to 1:30 p.m.
 CT
-* Introduction to distributed programming, Steve Brandt, 11:00 a.m.
-CT to 12:00 p.m.
+* Introduction to distributed programming, Steve Brandt, 1:30 a.m.
+CT to 2:30 p.m.
 CT

 ## Instructors